Steps to open a trading account

 Disclaimer: Trading CFDs and forex on leverage is high-risk and losses could exceed your deposits.

 Important: Share trading can be financially risky and the value of your investment can go down as well as up.
 Standard brokerage is the cost to purchase $1,000 or less of equities without any qualifications or special eligibility.
 Where both CHESS sponsored and custodian shares are offered, we display the cheapest option.

-When they think of share trading, many people still imagine a crowded and chaotic trading room floor.
-The reality is that thanks to modern technology, the vast majority of share trading is done online.
-According to a report from Investment Trends, the number of active Australian online share investors grew from 595,000 in November 2014 to 620,000 in June 2015.
+When people think of share trading, many still imagine a crowded and chaotic trading room floor.
+The reality is that these days the vast majority of share trading is done online.
+According to a report from Investment Trends, the number of active Australian online share investors grew from 595,000 in November 2014 to 635,000 in May 2017.

 There are of course risks attached to trading shares, including the potential to lose the money you invest, so it’s important to make sure you’re aware of those risks before you start trading.

 You'll need to carefully consider your trading needs before deciding on the right online share trading platform.
 For example if you want to buy Australian shares, you'll need to open an ASX share trading account.
 If you want to buy US stocks, you'll need a platform with access to Wall Street.

 Some of the main things to consider include: